 How To Make Self Rising Flour

 Self rising flour does not require yeast.
-Dry yeast has an approximate shelf life of about 4 months after it’s opened (and if kept refrigerated) while the shelf life of the key ingredient in self rising flour is about 2 years and does not require refrigeration.
+Dry yeast has an approximate shelf life of about 4 months after it’s opened (and if kept refrigerated – although your own results may vary), while the shelf life of the key ingredient in self rising flour is about 2 years and does not require refrigeration.

 The key ingredient to self rising flour is baking powder.
 Baking powder is a leavening agent that releases carbon dioxide when moistened.
 This produces air bubbles in baked goods which cause them to expand and become lighter while baking.